Career Switch to Teaching: How to Retrain as a Teacher

 Watch this video to see why Whitney Krammer chose to switch careers and how she’s found her new role so far…

 “I earned my bachelor’s degree in Fashion Design.
 I’m creative and really love people, especially children.
 I worked in fashion retail for a few years, but felt I wasn’t really making the kind of impact on people’s lives I wanted.
 I always had a desire to give back, to serve in some way.

 “I heard about becoming a Texas teacher through Teachworthy from a friend of mine.
 When I spoke to the Teachworthy Team, they were so encouraging and helpful.
 They convinced me that I had what it takes to be a world-changer by becoming a teacher.

 “I was nervous at first about passing the content exams, learning how to manage a classroom, finding a teaching position and passing the PPR (Professional Pedagogy and Responsibilities Exam required of all Alternative Certified Teachers).

 “Teachworthy walked with me through the entire process.
 The instruction was engaging and practical.
 The job search was much easier than I expected.

 “I was very prepared for my first day with kids and my Field Supervisor was always available to support me.
 She would check in with me often and visited my classroom frequently.
 Her feedback was encouraging and helpful.

 “I also aced the PPR exam once I finished the Teachworthy Training.

 “Switching careers to teaching has been very rewarding.
-I’ve had the opportunity to influence and encourage young students that many really need a healthy adult relationship with in their lives.
+I’ve had the opportunity to influence and encourage young students, many of whom really needed a healthy adult relationship in their lives.

 “I strongly recommend Teachworthy if you are considering changing careers to teaching.
 Their family will welcome you in and help you become a great teacher.”